CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

 execution of the ingest tasks will have to work in either case.
 For this, we are making use of the in-progress workflow execution service, based on GA4GH standards and using existing tooling which works on either sort of compute back end.
+Singularity containers will be used, allowing both ease of packaging and interoperability with different sorts of compute environments.
 The proposed CHORD work for this task (Activity 1.2) is to develop the software which will integrate the two services.